 Regardless of what anyone ever tells you, refrigerant only ever “loses” charge due to leaking.
 Refrigerant doesn’t expire, nor does the operation of your system expend any amount of it.
 If you have low refrigerant, it means there’s a leak somewhere in the system, either within the refrigerant lines or via a cracked cylinder.
 This means you’re going to need to call for AC repair!

 Frozen AC Coil

-An AC unit’s evaporator coil resides in the indoor air handler and is responsible for cooling the warm air drawn from the interior of your home.
+An air conditioning unit’s evaporator coil resides in the indoor air handler and is responsible for cooling the warm air drawn from the interior of your home.
 But if you have a clogged air filter or some other airflow issue, then frost can build up on your evaporator coils.
 This can cause your system to shut off frequently.
 If your air conditioner freezes, call us for repair services.

 Prevent and Solve Frozen Coils